 \subsection{Synthesizable Goal-directed Molecular Optimization~}

 While goal-directed molecular optimization methods aim to address essential drug discovery tasks, their practicality is limited as the generated molecules are often not synthesizable~\citep{gao2020synthesizability}.
 To overcome this problem, synthesizable projection can be applied to goal-directed molecular optimization.
-Similar to \citet{gao2024generative}, we demonstrate the application of \name in exploring the local synthesizable space in conjunction with an off-the-shelf molecular optimization method.
-Specifically, we use synthesizable projection of \name as an additional mutation operator of a genetic algorithm (GA) by projecting the offspring molecules after every reproduction step of Graph GA~\citep{jensen2019graph}, thus ensuring all the resulting offspring molecules lie in the synthesizable space.
-We denote the resulting GA as Graph GA-\name.
+Similar to \citet{gao2024generative}, we demonstrate the application of ReaSyn in exploring the local synthesizable space in conjunction with an off-the-shelf molecular optimization method.
+Specifically, we use synthesizable projection of ReaSyn as an additional mutation operator of a genetic algorithm (GA) by projecting the offspring molecules after every reproduction step of Graph GA~\citep{jensen2019graph}, thus ensuring all the resulting offspring molecules lie in the synthesizable space.
+We denote the resulting GA as Graph GA-ReaSyn.
 We emphasize that this approach is universal and other molecular optimization methods can also be used.
-A property predictor is trained on-the-fly during the optimization process to predict the target property and set as the reward model to guide the search.
 Further details are included in Section~\ref{app:goal_detail}. \looseness=-1